 Recovered (repressed) memories of sexual abuse – disseminating evidence that these may be false has led to claims that I am in denial of true sexual abuse, especially by counsellors whose income depended on recovered memory therapy.
 In no way do I deny the reality of true sexual abuse and the damage it may cause.

 False allegations of sexual abuse.
+In have worked for both prosecution and defence.
 My work for the defence as a forensic physician has led to me being accused of being an ‘apologist for paedophiles’ and supporting rapists.
 This is of course not true.
 I have always acknowledged that sexual assault occurs and have never condoned it.
 I have no desire for guilty people to escape punishment.

 Children may get gonorrhoea non-sexually.
 I believed all gonorrhoea in children was caused by sexual abuse until I found evidence that it may also be transmitted in other ways.